anandgeorge/twipper/README.md

 Wait for the build to complete (it takes a bit).
 Now you can visit [`localhost:4000`](http://localhost:4000/posts) from your browser.
 Open another window and visit the same url.
 Create a Twip, bookmark or buy the recommendation.
-All actions in one window are synced instantaneously between the two windows.
+All actions in one window are synced instantaneously with the other window.
+Posts and charts are access limited.
+Click on any Twip and see a graph showing the price movement and volume over time.

 ## To be done

 - Profile, Wallet, Messages, Notifications
 - Integrating with Trading Bot
+- Analytics